andreyciupitu/andreiciupitu.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## Test

+Tim, the Angry Wizard  is a twin-stick roguelike that offers intense and frantic gameplay.
+The game uses a procedural algorithm based on Cellular Automata to ensure that you will never encounter the same level layout twice.

+Fight through a different level every time you play!
+Control Tim as he battles monsters to free the land from evil and gain new abilities that change the way you play as you level up!